-ECHS-Gardena (ECHSG) is a public charter school, authorized by the Los Angeles County Board of Education, that serves students in 9th -11th grade from Gardena, Harbor-Gateway, and other neighboring communities.
+ECHS-Gardena (ECHSG) is a public charter school, authorized by the Los Angeles County Board of Education, that serves students in 9th - 12th grade from Gardena, Harbor-Gateway, and other neighboring communities.
 As one of four campuses that comprises the non-profit organization Environmental Charter Schools (ECS), our mission is to reimagine public education in low-income communities of color to prepare conscious, critical thinkers who are equipped to graduate from college and create a more equitable and sustainable world.
-With just over 330 students enrolled in the school, many of whom attended our sister middle school ECMS-Gardena, 81% are low income and qualify for free or reduced lunch, 9% are English learners and 13% are students with disabilities.
+With over 470 students enrolled in the school, many of whom attended our sister middle school ECMS-Gardena, 80.4% are economically disadvantaged and qualify for free or reduced lunch, 8.8% are English learners and 12.8% are students with disabilities.

-Founded in 2021, ECHSG has consecutively added one grade level each year and will operate as a full 9-12 grade high-school in 2024-25.
+Founded in 2021, ECHSG has consecutively added one grade level each year and as of this reporting period, we are a fully operational high school with students in 9th-12th grade.
 Since opening its doors, the site has provided all students with an interdisciplinary curriculum that utilizes authentic assessments, as well as outdoor education and environmental experiential services learning opportunities, to link academic content to real-life and professional careers beyond the classroom.
 Students are inspired to break down barriers that prevent them from growing at their highest potential and find meaning in education.
 Learners from this school are resilient, motivated to continue in their academic studies, prepared for college, and are driven to make a positive contribution in their community through leadership and civic engagement.